Housing First Model

 What is Housing First?

-2) Prevent additional homelessness by offering truly affordable housing to families and individuals with the greatest need.
+- Prevent recurring homelessness by offering truly affordable housing to families and individuals with the greatest need.

-3) Help preserve the community’s affordable housing stock that is at risk of redevelopment, which could displace low-income households and further price them out of the market.
+- Help preserve the community’s affordable housing stock that is at risk of redevelopment, which could displace low-income households, further pricing them out of the rental market.

 MHAOK's Housing Models